Reek Sunday: 2008

 Over 25,000 pilgrims took part in 2008.
-The Mass on the summit, celebrated by Michael Neary, was broadcast live worldwide for the first time ever by RTÉ.
+The Mass on the summit, celebrated by Michael Neary, was broadcast live worldwide for the first time by RTÉ.
 He spoke of consumer values that he felt were seducing society.
 Over 20 priests were involved in the event.
 Injuries were very few.

 2009

 Only 18,000 pilgrims climbed the mountain in 2009.
 Weather conditions were particularly bad with many choosing to climb the mountain the previous day.
 Between five and six children contracted hypothermia.
 Some participants sustained minor cuts, others complained of coronary problems, whilst one woman was airlifted off the mountain after breaking her ankle the day before, and a man was airlifted to hospital after having a suspected cardiac arrest on the mountain.
-Prior to the climb, Mayo Mountain Rescue Team advised pilgrims to carry some sort of footwear but not flip-flops, sandals, stiletto heels or wellingtons; it was the first time they had ever issued such advice.
+Prior to the climb, Mayo Mountain Rescue Team advised pilgrims to carry some sort of footwear but not flip-flops, sandals, stiletto heels or wellingtons; it was the first time they had issued such advice.
 Pilgrims were also told to use a stick for walking, wear multiple layers of clothing and to scale the mountain at a slow pace.
 Archbishop Michael Neary said before the 2009 climb that people were "searching desperately" for hope in the "menacing desert" of the recession.
 In his homily on the mountain, Neary talked of the effects the recession had on family life.